erikarn/erikarn.github.io/heathkit/SB-200/notes.md

 ## General notes

  * Expect 600-700W power output on 80/40, down to 400-500W on 10m
+ * It's rated at 500W CW and 1000W PEP SSB.
+Anything between 500-600W is good.
+ * Don't overdo it!
+It'll not be acting linearly.

 ## Tuning notes

+From the manual:

+ * Set load at minimum (left), set tune at the centre of the band
+ * Set low output from exciter, look for around 200mA plate current on the meter
+ * Adjust Tune to maximise output power - this should be dipping the plate
+ * Adjust power up a little
+ * Re-adjust Tune to maximise output power - should dip the plate again
+ * And start adjusting Load to peak power; should be dipping plate each time
+ * Repeat until maximum CW exciter power
+ * If grid current peaks above the white section (ie, 100mA) - increase load to back it off
+ * If plate current peaks above 500mA then decrease exciter power

+Limits:

- * Maximum grid current for a pair of 572Bs is ~ 100mA
+ * Maximum grid current for a pair of 572Bs is ~ 100mA (50mA each)
- * Normal operation is around 70ma - 80mA
+ * Normal grid currnet operation is around 70ma - 80mA
+ * Maximum plate current for the pair is ~ 500mA (250mA-275mA each)
  * Grid current should peak when plate tuning causes a plate current dip

 ## Maximum power issues on 40/80m